 The Company's authorized capital consists of an unlimited number of common shares.
-As at September 30, 2022, 33,656,572 common shares were issued and outstanding.
-As of the date of this MD&A, 33,689,934 common shares were issued and outstanding.
+39,827,304 common shares were issued and outstanding as of March 31, 2023 and as of the date of this MD&A.

 Stock Options and Restricted Share Units